copernet/spec/wormhole-rpc-en.md

 RPC |feature
 ---|----
-whc_getinfo|	Get Wormhole node basic information|
-whc_getactivecrowd|	Get active crowdfunding from a specific address|
-whc_getallbalancesforaddress|	Get all types of token balance from a specific address|
-whc_getallbalancesforid	|Get all address and amount information of the specified token in the wormhole system|
-whc_getbalance	|Get Balance information of a specific token from a specific address|
-whc_getbalanceshash	|Get state hash of specific token at the current height of this node|
-whc_getcrowdsale|	Get detailed information from crowdfunding token|
-whc_getcurrentconsensushash	|Get state hash of Wormhole system at the current height in this node|
-whc_getgrants|	Get additional issuance grants from a specific token, destroy information|
-whc_getpayload|	Get Wormhole payload data from a specific transaction|
-whc_getproperty	|Get information from a specific token|
-whc_getsto	|Get detail information from a specific airdrop transaction|
-whc_gettransaction	|Get Wormhole protocol information from a specific transaction|
-whc_listblocktransactions|	Get Wormhole transaction list from a specific block|
-whc_listpendingtransactions|	Get pending Wormhole transaction list |
-whc_listproperties|	List all tokens in Wormhole system|
-whc_listtransactions	|List Wormhole transactions in node’s wallet|
-whc_getfrozenbalance  | Get frozen balance information of a specific token from a specific address|
-whc_getfrozenbalanceforid | Get all frozen address and amount information of the specified token in the wormhole system|
-whc_getfrozenbalanceforaddress | Get all types of frozen token balance from a specific address|
-whc_getERC721PropertyNews | Get ERC721 property information |
-whc_getERC721TokenNews | Get ERC721 token information |
-whc_getERC721AddressTokens | Get the ERC721 token under the specified address and property |
-whc_getERC721PropertyDestroyTokens | Get the destroyed ERC721 tokens under the specified property |
+whc_getinfo|	Get Wormhole node basic information whc_getactivecrowd|	Get active crowdfunding from a specific address whc_getallbalancesforaddress|	Get all types of token balance from a specific address whc_getallbalancesforid	|Get all address and amount information of the specified token in the wormhole system whc_getbalance	|Get Balance information of a specific token from a specific address whc_getbalanceshash	|Get state hash of specific token at the current height of this node whc_getcrowdsale|	Get detailed information from crowdfunding token whc_getcurrentconsensushash	|Get state hash of Wormhole system at the current height in this node whc_getgrants|	Get additional issuance grants from a specific token, destroy information whc_getpayload|	Get Wormhole payload data from a specific transaction whc_getproperty	|Get information from a specific token whc_getsto	|Get detail information from a specific airdrop transaction whc_gettransaction	|Get Wormhole protocol information from a specific transaction whc_listblocktransactions|	Get Wormhole transaction list from a specific block whc_listpendingtransactions|	Get pending Wormhole transaction list whc_listproperties|	List all tokens in Wormhole system whc_listtransactions	|List Wormhole transactions in node’s wallet whc_getfrozenbalance  | Get frozen balance information of a specific token from a specific address whc_getfrozenbalanceforid | Get all frozen address and amount information of the specified token in the wormhole system whc_getfrozenbalanceforaddress | Get all types of frozen token balance from a specific address whc_getERC721PropertyNews | Get ERC721 property information whc_getERC721TokenNews | Get ERC721 token information whc_getERC721AddressTokens | Get the ERC721 token under the specified address and property whc_getERC721PropertyDestroyTokens | Get the destroyed ERC721 tokens under the specified property whc_ownerOfERC721Token | Query whether the Token's owner is the specified address

 #### whc_getinfo
 Explanation: Get basic information about the current Wormhole node